-Gastown is full of great bars and the prices don’t get any greater than between 3:00 – 6:00 pm.
-Expect to pay around $4.00 for a beer and $6.00 for wine.
+Gastown is full of great bars, and the prices don’t get any greater than between 3:00 – 6:00 pm.
+Expect to pay around $6.00 for a beer and $8.00 for wine.

-When it’s warm and you want to sit outside and watch Vancouver go by then I suggest the stone-clad heritage building Water Street Cafe.
+When it’s warm, and you want to sit outside and watch Vancouver go by, I suggest the stone-clad heritage building Water Street Cafe.

-If you want trendy but old timey then head for the Clough Club and their craft cocktails and elevated South American tapas with local ingredients.
+If you want trendy but old-timey, head for the Clough Club and their craft cocktails and elevated South American tapas with local ingredients.

-There are some amazing restaurants in Gastown that should not just be tasted but experienced.
+Some of the amazing restaurants in Gastown should not just be tasted but experienced.